hubotio/hubot-rules/README.md

 # hubot-rules

-A hubot that explains the rules
+A hubot script that explains the rules

 See [`src/rules.coffee`](src/rules.coffee) for full documentation.